 10. Know your why

-Finally, a crucial part to remaining happy with CrossFit is reminding yourself why you do it in the first place.
+Finally, a crucial part of remaining happy with CrossFit is reminding yourself why you do it in the first place.
 We all have our reasons—be it for stress relief, health or fitness goals, the social environment or for sporting competitiveness.
 We started CrossFit—and continue our memberships—because it ticked those boxes.
-That’s how CrossFit brings us satisfaction and happiness, but after repeated weeks of training it can be easy to forget why you do it in the first place.
+That’s how CrossFit brings us satisfaction and happiness, but after repeated weeks of training, it can be easy to forget why you do it in the first place.
 The physical stress takes a toll on the mind and the body, so on the days where it’s not all that fun remind yourself of your “why”.
-Hopefully you’ll be reminded that doing CrossFit helps you to feel fulfilled in those areas, so dealing with those brutal workouts is a small price to pay for the happiness you get in return.
+Hopefully, you’ll be reminded that doing CrossFit helps you to feel fulfilled in those areas, so dealing with those brutal workouts is a small price to pay for the happiness you get in return.